-The LTD plan also contains a pre-existing condition exclusion that limits the eligibility of certain employees to receive LTD benefits.
+The LTD plan also contains a pre-existing condition exclusion that limits the eligibility of certain team members to receive LTD benefits.

-For newly hired employees who become eligible for LTD benefits, pre-existing condition exclusion is also in place under the LTD plan.
-For current employees, the pre-existing condition exclusion applies to any employee who elects LTD Buy-Up coverage, but it applies only to the additional LTD Buy-Up coverage.
-Employees who receive any treatment just prior to January 1 will not be covered for any LTD Buy-Up coverage for that disability related to the pre-existing condition, but rather will receive LTD benefits at the basic coverage level for that disability.
+For newly hired team members who become eligible for LTD benefits, pre-existing condition exclusion is also in place under the LTD plan.
+For current team members, the pre-existing condition exclusion applies to any team member who elects LTD Buy-Up coverage, but it applies only to the additional LTD Buy-Up coverage.
+Team members who receive any treatment just prior to January 1 will not be covered for any LTD Buy-Up coverage for that disability related to the pre-existing condition, but rather will receive LTD benefits at the basic coverage level for that disability.

-You must be actively employed as of January 1, 2021 to receive STD and LTD coverage in 2021.
-If you enroll for 2021, but are not actively employed as of January 1, 2021-you are on a leave of absence, for example- any benefits payable to you or your beneficiary will be based on the coverage amount in effect in 2020.
-Once you return to active employment in 2021, your 2021 coverage amounts will take effect provided you made all required premium payments during your leave.
+You must be actively employed as of January 1, 2022 to receive STD and LTD coverage in 2022.
+If you enroll for 2022, but are not actively employed as of January 1, 2022-you are on a leave of absence, for example- any benefits payable to you or your beneficiary will be based on the coverage amount in effect in 2021.
+Once you return to active employment in 2022, your 2022 coverage amounts will take effect provided you made all required premium payments during your leave.